mattmcspirit/hybridworkshop/steps/4_DeployAKSHCI.md

 3. Click on **Set up** to start the deployment process
 4. Firstly, review the prerequisites - your environment will meet all the prerequisites, so you should be fine to click **Next: System checks**
 5. On the **System checks** page, enter the password for your **azureuser** account
-6. Once your credentials have been validated, Windows Admin Center will begin to validate it's own configuration, and the configuration of your target nodes, which in this case, is the Azure Stack HCI 20H2 cluster
+6. Once your credentials have been validated, Windows Admin Center will begin to validate it's own configuration, and the configuration of your target nodes, which in this case, is the Windows Server 2019 Hyper-V host (HybridHost001, running in your Azure VM)

 ![System checks performed by Windows Admin Center](/media/wac_system_checks.png "System checks performed by Windows Admin Center")